thehonorguard/mkdocs/docs/handbook.md

 | _Open Radio_        | Ctrl + Alt + Capslock      |

 > <font color="orange">**It is HIGHLY recommended that you change these to your liking by going to Settings > Controls > Configure Addons > ACRE2**</font>

+## Communications procedures

+You may be called upon to use the command net or emergency net at some point.<br>
+When doing so you need to know the following communications protocols

+1. Generic radio message
+2. Contact report
+3. Enemy sighted report
+4. Situation report (SITREP)

+### Generic radio message

+All radio messages between group leaders use a very simple communications protocol.

+When broadcasting over radios, ALWAYS state your callsign then the recipient callsign ("Alpha to XRay")

+When the recipient party acknowledged your transmission, you can broadcast your message, keeping it as concise as possible.

+Command comms typically goes on in Command chat, which unless you are the group leader, you won’t hear.

+If your squad leader goes down and you are next in line for command, it is your responsibility to contact command and let them know your current situation.
+However you will not be able to do this on command net because you will not be the group leader

+The easiest way to transmit this information is to tell your medic ground, who can relay the priority to command.<br>
+Do NOT be afraid of "*breaking*" comms when an emergency is going on.
+Please do keep in mind to announce "**BREAK, BREAK, EMERGENCY**" before broadcasting the emergency on any radio channel.

+### Contact report

+### Enemy sighted report

+### Situation report (SITREP)